 Numerous Lyme disease patients are turning to CBD (cannabidiol) to help manage a myriad of symptoms.
 From capsules, tinctures, and balms, it’s readily available in many preparations at health food stores around the country.
 But what is CBD?

 CBD is one of several components found in the Cannabis sativa and indica plants that make up hemp oil.
 It may contain trace amounts of THC, but it doesn’t have the psychoactive effects of medical cannabis (marijuana).

 If you’ve been in the Lyme community for any length of time, you’ll hear countless patients sing the praises of this emerging compound.
-Here, I examine four studies that demonstrate ways in which CBD may help mitigate Lyme disease symptoms.
+Here, I examine three studies that demonstrate ways in which CBD may help mitigate Lyme disease symptoms.

 Science-Backed Uses of CBD

 1. It’s a natural anti-inflammatory.

 Copious amounts of Lyme patients struggle with chronic pain, and often, they can’t find an appropriate medication to relieve this distressing symptom.
 Currently, CBD oil is a hot topic in the Lyme community, and perhaps, rightfully so.
 In fact, a 2012 study in Journal of Experimental Medicine demonstrated this unique compound’s ability to suppress inflammation and nerve pain without losing its effectiveness in rodents.
 For humans, this means CBD, along with other compounds, may be an innovative Lyme disease strategy for people who suffer from chronic pain.
 But unlike some traditional pain medications, you’re unlikely to build up a tolerance to it.

 2. It reduces acne.